Skip to main content

 Care Guide

-Plant in well-drained to average soil with a pH of 5.5–7.5; tolerates clay, loam, and sandy soils.
-Water weekly during the first two growing seasons.
-Established trees tolerate dry spells of 2–3 weeks and show better drought tolerance than most cultivated maples.
-Tolerates urban pollution and compacted soils better than A. palmatum or A. japonicum.
-Fall color is most vivid in zones 5–7; in zones 8–9 color tends toward yellow-green rather than orange-red.
-Verticillium wilt can affect this species; remove affected branches promptly.
-No routine fertilization is required in adequate soils.
+Grows in full sun to partial shade with 4–12 hours of direct light.
+Well-drained to average soil at pH 5.5–7.5; tolerates clay, loam, and sand.
+Established trees tolerate dry spells of 2–3 weeks.
+Tolerates urban pollution and compacted soils.
+Fall color is most vivid in zones 5–7 with cool autumn nights; in zones 8–9 color tends toward yellow-green rather than orange-red.
+Verticillium wilt can affect this species; infected branches are removed promptly.
+Non-toxic.
+Suitable for zones 5–9.

 Pruning

-Prune in late spring to early summer (May–June) after leaf-out; maples bleed sap heavily when pruned in late winter or early spring, which is not harmful but is aesthetically undesirable.
+Prune in late spring to early summer (May–June) after leaf-out; maples pruned in late winter bleed sap heavily, which is cosmetically undesirable though not harmful.
 Remove crossing, dead, or rubbing branches to establish structure in the first 5 years.
-Avoid removing more than 25% of the canopy in a single season.
 Remove basal suckers to their point of origin.

 Pruning Schedule